 Hello and welcome to my website.
-You’ll see below some of my songs, performed both by Akron’s Chuck Auerbach Band and by my friends in a loose group headed up by Michael and Kathy Grady (Grady/Miller).
+You’ll see below some of my songs, performed both by Akron’s Chuck Auerbach Band and by my friends in a loose group headed up by Michael and Kathy Grady (Grady and Grady).
 I’ve included lyrics below each performed song and there are additional ones under the lyrics popdown.

 So here we are in November, and I got asked to play an opener at that old Akron standby, Annabell’s at Highland Square.
 My old friends Grady and Grady joined me and came up with this ditty for the song ‘That Guy on the Corner.’
 Lyrics follow the video.